jonathanpepinmoore/jonathanpepinmoore/README.md

 <h2>PROFESSIONAL SUMMARY</h2>

-<p>I'm a 47-year-old Royal Society of the Arts Fellow, I'm a Moore, Chapman, Hathaway, McCulley,
+<p>I'm a 47-year-old Royal Society of the Arts Fellow, I'm a Moore, Chapman, Stoker, Hathaway, McCulley,
 Spencer and Lyon and Irish Ashkenazi Jewish.
 Microsoft System Integrator with valid contract from 2002-present.
 INTJ-T tested at the University of California, University of Virginia Computer Science Alumni.
 With 3.5 GPA Scholar Award.
 I was UVa's ACM Vice President in 2008-2010.
 I'm also Windows 7/2008 Internals Certified.
 Former Macromedia User Group trainer from 1999.
 WK3 was released on my birthday.</p>